benjha/crowdVizSimpleMPI/README.md

 ## Description

-This example renders  sets of characters in a virtual environment using MPI for parallel rendering in multi-GPU and multi-node environments.
+This example renders  sets of characters in a virtual environment using MPI for parallel rendering in GPU clusters.
 Each GPU renders a crowd, then the framebuffer is captured and the resultant image with depth is sent to the  master node, no fancy communications are performed such as binary-swap.
 In the master node sort-last composition using GLSL  is performed.

 ### Dependencies